 The cookware sets you can pick up at the local big-box stores have a ceramic coating on their cooking surfaces.

-This is a good thing because ceramic is not a great conductor of heat and it’s incredibly heavy.
+The fact that the base is not ceramic is a good thing because ceramic is not a great conductor of heat, and it’s incredibly heavy.

-There are full ceramic cooking apparatuses on the market though.
+However, there are full ceramic cooking apparatuses on the market.
 The composition of these are natural clay and a hardening glaze, but these aren’t commonplace in most American kitchens.

 This is part of the reason ceramic cookware is considered more environmentally friendly in addition to the more “natural” ingredients used in processing.